How To Use Gym Equipment For Beginners – SWEAT

 Use gym equipment with confidence!

-See, gym machines aren’t as scary as you think!
-Once you get started, you’ll realise how fun they can be.
-If you're new to working out in the gym or are looking for support, you can join the Sweat Community, which is full of like-minded women sharing their workout tips and encouraging each other to achieve their fitness goals
+See, gym machines aren’t as complicated as you think!
+Once you get started, you’ll realise they’re the opposite of scary - they can actually be fun.
+If you're new to working out in the gym or are looking for support, we encourage you to join the Sweat Community, which is full of like-minded women sharing their workout tips and encouraging each other to achieve their fitness goals

 Remember, the more you do something, the more comfortable and confident you’ll start to feel.
 If you’ve been thinking about trying gym machines, instead of thinking “one day…”, make today day one.
 You’ve got this!